 Thermal Base Layers – I got used to the daily process of layering up!
 Underneath my waterproof trousers I wore thermal leggings and a thermal top.
 I found mine in a sports shop, but Amazon have plenty of options including these thermal leggings and this thermal top.
 If you’re shopping on the high street, Uniqlo are fab for thermals – check out their HeatTech range.

 Fleece and jumpers – On top of my base layer I wore either a fleece or a warm jumper… and sometimes, dare I say it, I was actually too hot!
 I packed this gorgeous chunky lambswool jumper which felt like the cosiest thing in the world!
 I also found a great fleece that was bright and colourful and really warm!

 Ski Gloves – The day before we flew to Canada, I was frantically running around the shops in London trying to find some ski gloves that weren’t £100+.
 I knew they were a purchase I wouldn’t use often enough to justify that kinda of cost.
 Thankfully, being smaller than your average person, I discovered I could squeeze my hands into kids gloves (hello money saving tip!)
 I picked a great pair up for £20.
-If you have time to order some in advance, you can pick up this adult pair on Amazon by ski brand Barts for around £20.
+If you have time to order some in advance, you can pick up this adult pair on Amazon for around $15.

 Waterproof Boots or Snow Boots – Regardless of what activities you’re planning to do, you’ll need some waterproof boots.
 I wore my pair of Danner Women’s Mountain 600 boots for the duration of the trip, using them for hiking, snow tubing, snow shoeing and even out for dinner in the evenings.
 They were a great multi-purpose shoe, keeping my feet warm, supported and dry.
 If you’re likely to be out in deep snow, you may want to take a look at boots that come up a little higher, or ones with proper thermal insulation.